omarkohl/rationality-freiburg.de/content/en/posts/summary-meetup-2022-06-17/index.md

 Rationality Freiburg meetup in the hope of an excellent discussion and improvement at Rationality; we were not disappointed at all !!

-We open our discussion with the blog-posts in the [Fake Believe sequence](https://www.readthesequences.com/Fake-Beliefs-Sequence), with some snacks and sparkling water.
+We open our discussion with the blog-posts in the [Fake Beliefs sequence](https://www.readthesequences.com/Fake-Beliefs-Sequence), with some snacks and sparkling water.
 As rationalists, we must ask ourselves about a belief and what we expect to see to know whether the view holds the test or